alorence/django-modern-rpc/docs/config/authentication.rst

 - The truthy value returned by the successful predicate is stored into RpcRequestContext.auth_result so it’s available to your procedure (see Accessing the authentication result below).

-.. versionchanged:: 2.0 In the previous versions, all predicates had to validate incoming request to allows a procedure to be called
+.. versionchanged:: 2.0 In the previous versions, all predicates had to validate the incoming request to allow a procedure to be called

 Configuration levels
 --------------------